Concept

 • Splits up the region of interest according to a given administrative boundary

-• If the level of a municipality is NOT reached:
+• If the lowest administrative level has NOT been reached:

 • Spawns new LvRegionCoordinators per new subregion to split up for the next lower administrative boundary